• Skip to main content

 • Definition and meaning of “onamae wa nan desu ka”

-• Components of “onamae wa nan desu ka”
+• What does “onamae wa nan desu ka” literally mean in Japanese?

 • Example #1: how to say “what is YOUR name?” in Japanese